scvalex/ltc/docs/final.md

 Of course, a truly inconsistent system would not be very useful.
-A simple way to build such a system would be to setup several completely independent nodes: each node would always be available, and since no node is aware of any other nodes, network partitions would not affect them; the downside would be that any advantage we might have been trying to gain by distributing the data would be lost.
+A simple way to build such a system would be to setup several completely independent nodes: each node would always be available, and since no node is aware of any other, network partitions would not affect them;
+the downside would be that any advantage we might have gained by distributing the data would be lost.
 But suppose we could guarantee that the system were *eventually* consistent.
 That is, suppose we could guarantee that, in the absence of writes, the system will eventually reach a state where all the nodes have the same data.
 Then the system would be useful again.

 This is the approach taken by CouchDB and its user manual illustrates many of the difficulties that arise.
 The biggest of them is the existence of conflicts.
-Note that, when relaxing any of the other guarantees, it would not have been possible for nodes to make conflicting changes to the database, but if we guarantee availability and partition tolerance, it must be possible for nodes to make changes independently of each other.
+Note that, when relaxing any of the other guarantees, it would not have been possible for nodes to make conflicting changes to the data, but if we guarantee availability and partition tolerance, it must be possible for nodes to make changes independently of each other.
 This introduces the need for conflict resolution in the data store semantics, which in turn introduces the need to keep track of previous versions of the data.

 We previously mentioned that network partitions occur in practice.
-With LTc, we take this observation further: not only do network partitions happen, the network *is* partitioned.
+With LTc, we take this observation further: not only can network partitions happen, we assume that the network *is* partitioned.
 As such, must support partition tolerance.

 Since communication between nodes can be very slow, guaranteeing consistency would mean that most operations have to be equally slow.
-For LTc, we relax the strict consistency guarantee and use *eventual consistency*.
+For LTc, we relax the strict consistency guarantee and use *eventual consistency* instead.

 So, LTc is an eventually consistent, always available, and partition tolerant system.
 In this sense, LTc has more in common with